 A careful study of this manual will enable you to understand how the welder operates to insure proper performance under all conditions.

 2.0 WARRANTY

 The electrical and mechanical components of the stud welder are thoroughly performance inspected prior to assembly in the welder.
-The assembled welder is completely performance checked.
-The welder is delivered to you in functional electro-mechanical condition.
+The assembled welder is also completely performance tested.